ginstrom/paladin-novel/manuscript/chapter-16.md

 "So be it," Gond said simply.

-As the official delegation prepared to depart, their mission clearly failed, Sister Marta approached Gond privately.
+As the official delegation prepared to depart, their mission clearly failed, Sister Marta approached Silviana and Gond quietly.

+"Lore-keeper," she said, her voice filled with quiet determination.
+"I have learned much today.
+The old ways... they are not dead, are they?
+There are still those who remember Alanyi's true calling."

+Silviana smiled gently.
+"The old ways endure, Sister.
+They wait for those with courage to embrace them again."

+Marta turned to Gond.
 "You know what this means," she said quietly.
 "Open war with the established religious hierarchy.
 They'll use every tool at their disposal to destroy you."

 "I know," Gond replied.
 "But some things are worth fighting for."

 She studied his face for a long moment, then nodded slowly.
-"The Westport Temple will remember what we witnessed here today.
+"The Westport Temple still maintains the old practices in secret.
+We will remember what we witnessed here today—not just the healing, but the return of Alanyi's true servant.
 When the time comes to choose sides, we'll know where we stand."

 As the various delegations departed—some in anger, others in thoughtful silence—Gond found himself standing with his core allies around the dying fire.
 The weight of what had just transpired settled over them like a heavy cloak.